ros2/design/articles/per_package_documentation.md

 The landing page will provide access to the other generated documentation.

 For packages with documentation for multiple languages, the landing pages will provide access to each generator (e.g. “Click here for Doxygen content, Click here for Javadoc content”).
-Supporting multiple documentation engines will require that each generator outputs into its own designated directory (see *URL Structure - /generated*).
+Supporting multiple documentation engines will require that each generator outputs into its own designated directory (see [URL Structure - /generated](#`/generated`)).

 #### Buildfarm process

 To opt in to having documentation built on docs.ros.org, maintainers will have to add a `doc` block to their `distribution.yaml` file that indicates the rosdistro branch and a path to the repository.
 Opting-in this way will cause the tool to automatically generate an index landing page for the package.

-The buildfarm will invoke the same tool used in the *User process*, run on ***n*** packages, to generate the documentation for `docs.ros.org`.
+The buildfarm will invoke the same tool used in the user process, run on ***n*** packages, to generate the documentation for `docs.ros.org`.
 It will require some additional settings, for example the URL where content should generate into.

 A webhook between GitHub and the buildfarm will indicate when there is a new commit to a repository (for the branches being tracked for documentation) so the documentation can be automatically regenerated and immediately deployed.